LDSSA/curriculum-development/CONTRIBUTING.md

 Please start by discussing the change via [issue](https://github.com/LDSSA/curriculum-development/issues).

-The curriculum team will review issues and try to assign a due date for the issue to be resolved.
+The curriculum team will review issues, assign them to the relevant people and establish a due date for the issue to be resolved.

 ## Pull Request Process